Holy Communion (CW): a traditional service with hymns.

 Upcoming Services at St Thomas

-Holy Communion: a quiet spoken service using BCP.
+Evening Worship – a spoken contemplative service using a variety of formats.
 All welcome.

 Sung Eucharist (CW): a traditional service with hymns.